OnurKerimoglu/sales_forecasting/README.md

 ## Design of a Solution Architecture
-Here is a proposed solution architecture for fully pruductinizing the system:
+Here is a proposed solution architecture for fully productionizing the model system:
 ![](images/solution_architecture.png)